Oulalaa/Arduino-UNO-Running-Under-SpecificFrequency/README.md

 # Arduino-UNO-Running-Under-SpecificFrequency

 0404 version is ok

 UNO_under_diff_freq_ECU_enc is ok
-ermembwe to edit the boards.txt and baud rate accordingly
+remembee to edit the boards.txt and baud rate accordingly